 Instructions

-Return the beef to the skillet, add the oyster sauce (or thick soy sauce), and stir-fry everything together for 1โ2 more minutes, until heated through and well combined. - Serve:
+- Combine everything: Return the beef to the skillet.
+Add oyster sauce, if using, and stir fry everything together for 1–2 more minutes, or until the beef is cooked through and everything is well combined.

-Remove from heat and enjoy with steamed rice or noodles.
+- Serve: Remove from heat and sprinkle with sliced green onions if desired.
+Serve immediately with steamed rice or noodles.

 Notes